I Am Berta

 Honduras | 2022 | Lenca, Garifuna, and Spanish with English subtitles | 136 min

 View IN-PERSON at The Cinematheque: Tues, Aug 30, 3:45pm

-Hours before her assassination, indigenous leader Berta Cáceres wrote down the names of the corrupt interests aiming to kill her.
-Using these clues, the documentary puts together the puzzle pieces to help Berta solve her own murder.
+Hours before her assassination, Indigenous leader and environmental activist Berta Cáceres wrote down the names of those aiming to kill her.
+Using these clues, her friends and family seek to find the perpetrators.

-On March 1st, 2016 I met with Berta to plan one more shooting trip to the Gualcarque River.
+On March 1st, 2016, I met with Berta to plan one more shooting trip to the Gualcarque River.
 The next day she was assassinated.
 I still have the notebook where I noted the interests that were conspiring against her.
-Every one of Berta’s words on that day compels us to bring this story forward.
+Every one of Berta’s words on that day compels us to bring this story forward. – Director Katia Lara

 Horas antes de su asesinato, la líder indígena Berta Cáceres anotó los nombres de los intereses corruptos que pretenden asesinarla.
 Usando estas pistas, el documental junta las piezas del rompecabezas para ayudar a Berta a resolver su propio asesinato.

 Is a member of the Network of Latin America and Caribbean Documentarians 21st Century – EnDocXXI.
 Her works have been recommended by film critic Jean-Christophe Berjon.
 She is recognized amongst the 29 Latin American directors in the book Road-book of Latin American Film (2017) by curator, critic and film professor Pedro Zurita.
 She is the founder and general manager of Terco Producciones and has taught filmmaking especially through workshops since 2003.